CLAT Cut off 2025 for EWS: Expected Cutoff Marks for EWS Category

 CLAT Cut off 2025 for EWS - The Consortium of NLUs will publish the CLAT EWS cut-off 2025 on its official website - consortiumofnlus.ac.in.
 The CLAT 2025 EWS cut-off will be available in the CLAT merit list 2025 published before each round of counselling.
 As per past CLAT cut-off trends, the CLAT cut-off 2025 for the EWS category is expected to be a rank of 500 or higher for top NLUs.
 Candidates can also refer to CLAT marks vs rank to understand what is a good score in CLAT 2025 to clear the CLAT Cut off 2025 for EWS for admission into various NLUs.

-The Consortium of NLUs will conduct the CLAT 2025 on December 1, 2024.
+The Consortium of NLUs conducted the CLAT 2025 on December 1, 2024.
 Candidates who have a valid score in the Common Law Admission Test can register for CLAT 2025 counselling to gain admission into 5-year LLB programmes of 24 participating NLUs and 60+ affiliated colleges.
+The consortium declared the CLAT 2025 results on December 7, 2024 in online mode.
 The admissions into the LLM programme will be done through the Common Law Admission Test PG.
+The CLAT 2025 cut-off EWS will be varied in various rounds of the counselling process.

 CLAT EWS Cut-Off 2025 Release Date